The Thing Below

 The Thing Below is a 2004 horror film directed by Jim Wynorski and starring Billy Warlock.
 It also has the alternate titles It Waits Below and Sea Ghost in Canada, and Ghost Rig 2: The Legend of the Sea Ghost in the UK on DVD.

-Premise
+Plot

 A top secret drilling platform in the Gulf of Mexico raises a dormant alien creature from the depths.
 Once loose, the creature goes on a murderous rampage by telepathically exploiting the fears and desires of anyone to cross its path.